Muth008/interview-homework/README.md

 1. Navigate to the `frontend/` directory.
 2. Run `npm install` to install dependencies.
-3. Start the application with `ng serve`.
+3. Start the application with `npm start`.

 For detailed instructions, refer to the frontend README: [frontend/README.md](frontend/README.md).

 #### Database

-1. Ensure MySQL is installed and running.
+1. Ensure Docker is installed and running.
 2. Navigate to the `database/` directory.
 3. Copy the .env.example file to .env and update the environment variables.
 4. Run `docker-compose up -d` to start the database in a Docker container (optional).